-How we deal with problematic and long term empty properties
+How we deal with problematic empty properties

-Serving compulsory purchase orders (CPOs) on empty properties may be justified where there appears to be no other chance of a suitable property being used as a home.
+Serving compulsory purchase orders (CPOs) on empty properties may be justified where there appears to be no other chance of the property being used as a home.
 Before a CPO is confirmed, we will have to show that we have taken steps to encourage you to bring the property into acceptable use.
 We will also need to show that our reasons for making a CPO justify interfering with your human rights or those of anyone else with an interest in the property.